rtkgorai/PG_Life/README.md

 Using HTML, CSS, Bootstrap 5, Javascript, React, PHP, MySQL

-PG Life is a Full-Stack Web Application.
-This is a project that I was assigned to make during my Internshala Full Stack Web Development Internship Training.
-I got the guidance, and following that I made this web application with my own undertsnading and knowledge.
-It is customized according to what I thought would be better functionalities in this app, from the user perspective.
+PG Life" is a comprehensive Full-Stack Web Application that I developed as part of my Internshala Full Stack Web Development Internship Training.
+Throughout the project, I received guidance and support, but the application reflects my own creativity, understanding, and knowledge.
+This web application is tailored to provide enhanced functionalities and features designed with the user's perspective in mind.
+I strived to create a unique and user-friendly experience that distinguishes "PG Life" from other web applications.

 This web app has the following functionalities:-